rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/index.md

 Plots.plot(result.time, result.xc',title = string("#Jumps = ",length(result.time)),label="Xc")
 ```

-This produce the following graph:
+This produces the following graph:

 ![TCP](xc.png)

-# Adding more sampling points in between jumps
+## Adding more sampling points in between jumps
 The current interface "only" returns the jumping times.
 On may want to resolve the trajectory in between jumps.
 For example, in the previous example, in between two jumps, the trajectory should be exponential and not linear as shown.

 A simple trick to force output is to add a Poisson process to the reaction with a given sampling rate.
 We have to modify `nu, xcd0` and `R_tcp!` for this.